-Mordecai was elevated to the position of Prime Minister.
+King Ahashverosh was horrified to learn that his charming wife and her people were in danger.
+Haman was condemned to be hanged on the gallows and Mordecai was elevated to the position of Prime Minister.
 The Jews were safe once again, and Esther and Mordecai proclaimed the day to be one of feasting and merrymaking.

-Today, when the Megillah is read, a great noise erupts every time Haman's name is read out loud.
+Today, when the Megillah is read, a great noise erupts every time Haman's name is read out loud to drown out his evil name.
 Young and old use groggers (noisemakers) to make as much noise as possible.
 Adults are given permission and even commanded to drop heavy responsibilities, and lighten their loads and spirits.
 Put on a wig or outrageous make-up, or wear silly clothes and embrace the child within.
 Allow fantasy to transform reality for a day of utter enjoyment.